kyleboas/tacticsjournal.com/_posts/2023/7/2023-07-24-arsenal-65m-question.md

 Kai Havertz to The Athletic, August 2021:

-> “More or less, I’m a midfield player but I like to go into the box"
+> “More or less, I’m a midfield player but I like to go into the box."

 That's a second striker.